The current members are:

 Associate Professor Nicola Mitchell

 Associate Professor Nicola Mitchell was appointed to the Committee in March 2015.
 She is a physiological ecologist focused on anticipating and mitigating the impacts of climate and habitat change on threatened species.
-Nicola has studied amphibians and reptiles for the past 25 years, with research locations ranging from alpine Tasmania to the Kimberley, to offshore islands in New Zealand.
-Since 2005 she has been based at the University of Western Australia, and is currently a Senior Lecturer in the School of Biological Sciences and the co-leader of Conservation Biology teaching programs.
+Nicola has studied amphibians and reptiles for the past 28 years, with research locations ranging from alpine Tasmania to the Kimberley, to offshore islands in New Zealand.
+Since 2005 she has been based at the University of Western Australia and is currently an Associate Professor in the School of Biological Sciences and the co-leader of Conservation Biology teaching programs.
 Her research group apply skills in developmental and thermal biology, mechanistic modelling and population genetics, working on taxa such as sea turtles, freshwater turtles, skinks, terrestrial-breeding amphibians and mammals.
-Conservation strategies such as assisted colonisation and targeted gene flow are a major research interest, and Nicola is a joint program leader in the NESP Threatened Species Recovery Hub on translocation, reintroductions and conservation fencing for threatened fauna.
+Emerging conservation strategies such as assisted colonisation and targeted gene flow are a major research interest, and Nicola recently co-led the NESP Threatened Species Recovery Hub research program on translocation, reintroductions and conservation fencing for threatened fauna.

-Nicola is a member of the Western Swamp Turtle Recovery Team, the IUCN Species Survival Commission Skink Specialist Group, and recently co-led an IUCN Red Listing assessment of the threat status of all species of Australian lizards and snakes.
-She is a former president of the Australian Society of Herpetologists, and was a member of Western Australia’s Threatened Species Scientific Committee from 2016-18.
+Nicola is a member of the Western Swamp Turtle Recovery Team, the IUCN Species Survival Commission Skink Specialist Group, and co-author of the 2017 Action Plan for Australian Lizards and Snakes.
+She is a former president of the Australian Society of Herpetologists and was a member of Western Australia’s Threatened Species Scientific Committee from 2016-18.

 Associate Professor Brett Murphy (NT)